-6 Christian V’s Hall
+6: Christian V’s Hall

+The fireplace is from Christian IV’s time.
+It was originally in Frederik IV’s room, but was moved here after a conversion around 1700.
 The ceiling also acquired its present appearance on this occasion.
 The central painting, showing an orchestra, is from the time of Christian IV.
 Bénoit le Coffre supposedly painted part of the outer frieze and the two pieces of the inner frieze with the dancing and playing children.